 |Summer 2nd Half Term|

-Salaried trainees will generally be expected to teach a partial timetable from the beginning of the course.
+Generally be expected to teach a partial timetable from the beginning of the course.
 This would not usually exceed 50% (in a school with 25 lessons per week, this would be 10 lessons) of a normal full-time teacher’s timetable in the first term, however, exceptions can be made for very confident Trainees.

-Fee-paying trainees will observe or team teach during their first weeks and may grow into a contact timetable of up to 40% of a full time teacher during the first term minor placement (in a school with 25 lessons per week, this would be 8 lessons).
+|Fee-paying:||Trainees will observe or team teach during their first weeks and may grow into a contact timetable of up to 40% of a full time teacher during the first placement (in a school with 25 lessons per week, this would be 8 lessons).

 Module 4: Subject Knowledge and Curriculum

-The training will consist of 20 hours face to face training with additional directed self-study of fifty hours.
+The training will consist of 20 hours face to face training with additional directed self-study of 50 hours.
 Each face to face session is programmed to run for 2 hours with up to 5 hours of additional reading, reflection or planning activity related to the face to face themes.

-Module 5: Professional Studies: Week by Week Programme 2017-2018
+Module 5: Professional Studies: Week by Week Programme